mirapy-org/mirapy/README.rst

 - Classification of X-Ray Binaries using neural network
 - Astronomical Image Reconstruction using Autoencoder
+- Classification of the first catalog of variable stars by ATLAS
+- HTRU1 Pulsar Dataset Image Classification using Convolutional Neural Network
+- Curve Fitting using Autograd (incomplete implementation)

+There are more projects that we will add soon and some of them are as following:

 - Feature Engineering (Selection, Reduction and Visualization)
-- Curve Fitting using Autoencoder (incomplete implementation)

-There are more projects that we will add soon and some of them are as following:

-- Classification of the first catalog of variable stars by ATLAS
 - Classification of different states of GRS1905+105 X-Ray Binaries using Recurrent Neural Network (RNN)
 - Feature extraction from Images using Autoencoders and its applications in Astronomy

+You can find the applications MiraPy in our `tutorial <https://github.com/mirapy-org/tutorials>`_ repository.

 In future, MiraPy will be able to do more and in better ways and we need your suggestions!
 Tell us what you would like to see as a part of this package on `Slack <https://join.slack.com/t/mirapy/shared_invite/enQtNjEyNDQwNTI2NDY3LTE3ZmI3M2EyMjdkZWU4NTE2NjkxZjdhYWE4ZjUyODY0NzllNzRlMzZhNThhNWRiMjk4MjNhYWQ3NjA3YjJiNGY>`_.